Last Updated on November 15, 2022 by Editorial Team

 It is important to make a dream of life and a dream reality.

 Jacques Dubochet (born 8 June 1942) is a retired Swiss biophysicist.
-He was awarded with the Nobel Prize in 2017 along with Joachim Frank and Richard Henderson for their contribution in developing cryo-electron microscopy for the high-resolution structure determination of biomolecules in solution.
+He was awarded the Nobel Prize in 2017 along with Joachim Frank and Richard Henderson for their contribution to developing cryo-electron microscopy for the high-resolution structure determination of biomolecules in solution.

 The Swiss Nobel laureate struggled through his school years as he was dyslexic.
 He was diagnosed while at the age of 14 when he was about to fail in high school.